Remember the Monsters?: Plot

 Dexter Morgan (Michael C. Hall) arrives at the airport with his son Harrison (Jadon Wells) to leave for Argentina with Hannah McKay (Yvonne Strahovski), who is hiding in the women's bathroom from private detective Jacob Elway (Sean Patrick Flanery).
 Dexter fills up a backpack with miscellaneous items, places it under a waiting room seat, and tells the flight booker that he saw Elway leave a suspicious backpack under a seat and walk away.
 She calls airport security, who detain Elway, allowing enough time for Dexter, Harrison, and Hannah to escape.
 However, they are unable to board the plane, because Dexter's contrived security threat shuts down the terminal.

-Debra Morgan (Jennifer Carpenter), shot by serial killer Oliver Saxon (Darri Ingolfsson), is rushed by ambulance to the hospital accompanied by Joey Quinn (Desmond Harrington).
+Debra Morgan (Jennifer Carpenter), shot by serial killer Oliver Saxon (Darri Ingólfsson), is rushed by ambulance to the hospital accompanied by Joey Quinn (Desmond Harrington).
 She tells Joey she had thought she was going to die and that she would have deserved it.
 Quinn reassures Deb that she is a good person, and that he believes the good one puts out into the world cancels out the bad.
 He tells her she will have many opportunities to do good things now that she is a detective again.
 As they arrive at the hospital and Debra is rushed into emergency surgery, she finally tells a startled Quinn that she loves him.

 Against Debra's wishes, Thomas Matthews (Geoff Pierson) calls Dexter to inform him that Debra has been shot.
 Meanwhile, all flights are grounded due to the oncoming Hurricane Laura, and boats are being moored or put in drydock, thus stranding Dexter, Hannah, and Harrison in Miami.
 Dexter leaves Harrison with Hannah at a hotel and then goes to see Debra.
 At the hospital, the doctor (Amy Pietz) informs Dexter that she is optimistic Debra will recover.
 Debra tells Dexter to go live a happy life, free of guilt.

 Meanwhile, Saxon makes his way to the hospital.
 Dexter confronts him, but before anything can happen, Angel Batista (David Zayas) puts Saxon under arrest.
 Dexter goes into Debra's room and finds it empty.
 A shaken Quinn informs Dexter that Deb's condition has worsened.
 The doctor advises that a blood clot during surgery caused Debra to suffer a stroke, leaving her in a persistent vegetative state.
 Dexter blames himself and realizes that he destroys everyone he loves, and can never have a happy life.